 In building block 1, you follow a minimum of two entrepreneurial courses (6 ECTS each) from the schedule below.
 Assumed knowledge for starting the track is the course BMO-22706 Principles of Entrepreneurship or other (extracurricular) courses teaching the basics of entrepreneurship.
 See SSC for course information and registration.

 Starthub: extra-curricular learning opportunities

 We work closely together with the Starthub in order to give you the best possible entrepreneurial package the WUR has to offer.
-If you have been thinking about your own idea or really want to work hands-on within an existing project, the workshop program at the Starthub is a nice addition to the Master track Entrepreneurship.
-In addition, all our meet-ups, drinks, internship ring meetings and some in-class activities will take place at Starthub as it is the meeting place for entrepreneurial minded students and young professional at the WUR.
+If you have been thinking about your own idea or really want to work hands-on within an existing project, the Ideation workshop program at the Starthub is a nice addition to the Master track.
+In addition, all our meet-ups, drinks, internship ring meetings and some in-class activities will take place at Starthub as it is the meeting place for entrepreneurial-minded students and young professionals at the WUR.

 Requirements and registration

 An introduction meeting is required before starting the Entrepreneurship track.
-Before the introduction meeting you will submit three documents on which admission will be based (motivation letter, CV, recommendation letter).
+Before the introduction meeting, you will submit three documents on which admission will be based:

 - Motivation letter: please include at least three specific learning goals in your motivation letter and a rough planning of your entrepreneurship track (when do you plan on doing which course, E-ACT and internship).
 If you already have some entrepreneurial ideas, please mention them as well.
 If not, just elaborate on why you want to participate in the entrepreneurship track.

 - CV: an overview of your track record, based on educational and work experience.

 - Letter of recommendation: ask somebody who knows you (former employer, internship supervisor, co-worker, study advisor, etc.) to write a short letter on why he or she thinks you are a good fit for the entrepreneurship track.